 Bernie Sanders Told His Followers to Get Violent

 Some conservatives blamed Wednesday's shooting on an "escalating pattern of violence" from the left, a very old rhetorical play—when an unhinged person who commits an act of violence is even vaguely associated with a party or movement, opponents of that movement will naturally depict every member of the movement as having violent tendencies.

 Since Hodgkinson and one other shooter in the past both expressed support for the Southern Poverty Law Center, a group that monitors right-wing hate, the Washington Examiner insinuated that supporting the SPLC was evidence of radicalization.
 That led some internet randos to conclude that the SPLC is itself a hate group.

 Then there was Jack Posobiec, a B-list alt-right conspiracy-monger who just decided to straight-up lie about it.

 Posobiec is full of shit here.
 CNN paraphrased Sanders badly with the headline "Sanders to Faithful: Take down Trump, take over Democratic Party," but Sanders said nothing of the sort in his rousing—and very normal—speech about his "political revolution."

 As the New York Times has noted in the past, the Posobiec modus operandi is to take a kernel of information derived from a news report and twist it into something Trump supporters will find soothing or shareable, despite being false.
-Once a Posobiec lie is posted on Twitter, the #MAGA community will elevate the falsehood by sharing it again and again, until it's so popular it might wind up becoming a talking point in places like Breitbart, GotNews.com, and the Rush Limbaugh Show.
+Once a Posobiec lie is posted on Twitter, the #MAGA community will elevate the falsehood by sharing it again and again, until it's so popular it might wind up becoming a talking point in places for places like Breitbart, GotNews.com, and the Rush Limbaugh Show.